stanford-rc/www.sherlock.stanford.edu/src/docs/index.md

 !!! warning "We can't accommodate walk-ins"

     We're unfortunately not staffed to accommodate walk-ins, so please make sure that you're planning to stop by **during** office hours.
-We may not be able to help you otherwise.
+We will not be able to help you otherwise.